Thomas Murray

 Chief Community Officer

-As a teacher of performance, I’ve worked in all kinds of classrooms from high school to college and even juvenile justice facilities.
-During my graduate studies in theatre at a polytechnic institute, I taught introductory coursework in acting to undergraduate students majoring in electrical engineering, computer science, chemistry, and mathematics.
+As a teacher of performance, I’ve worked in all kinds of classrooms.
+I previously directed the Storycatchers Theatre ensemble for incarcerated youth at the Illinois Youth Center at Warrenville.
+During my graduate studies in applied theatre, I taught introductory coursework in performance to undergraduates majoring in electrical engineering, computer science, chemistry, and mathematics.
 The empathetic imagination required to inhabit a character’s story was a departure from their core curricula, but it was wonderful practice for public science communication!

 Beyond Equitech Futures, I am a member of the Lincoln Center Theater Directors Lab and The Midwives Artistic Collective.
+I was the founding artistic director of Waltzing Mechanics, an ensemble for documentary performance, and the creator of EL Stories, a non-fiction performance series which ran for eight years at Chicago's Greenhouse Theater Center.
 I have been honored with fellowships from the National Academy of Sciences and Ping Chong + Company, an artistic apprenticeship with Steppenwolf Theatre Company, and an outstanding alumnus award from Ball State University.
 My original plays and interviews have been published in ArtsPraxis by New York University and Conversations in Community Change by Virginia Tech.
-I hold a B.A. in theatre production from Ball State University and an M.F.A. in directing and public dialogue from Virginia Tech.